 - HIV treatment prevents new infections.
 Of all HIV prevention strategies rigorously evaluated in randomized controlled trials, HIV treatment is the most effective, reducing the odds of HIV transmission by 96%.
-According to several studies every 1% increase in HIV treatment coverage translates into at least a 1% decline in new HIV infections.2-3 - HIV treatment saves money.
+According to studies in both generalized and concentrated epidemics, every 1% increase in HIV treatment coverage translates into at least a 1% decline in HIV incidence. - HIV treatment saves money.
 HIV treatment represents a sound investment, yielding economic returns more than double the cost of treatment services due to averted future medical costs and increased labour productivity.
 In South Africa, home to the world's largest HIV epidemic, early investments to bring HIV treatment to all people living with HIV, regardless of their immunological status, would save tens of billions of dollars.